 It’s complicated.
 The Russian did give them a licence to build some on the condition that they had Russian-built engines and avionics, but the J-11B broke that agreement and is a pirate (it’s 90% Chinese so doesn’t benefit Russia much).
 Initially Russian aircraft manufacturers were vocally pissed off, but now (realising they can’t do anything about it) they say it’s all fine, though they do have a vested interest in selling them more stuff.
 Intellectual property rights have only been around in China since 1979, and the attitude of both Communism and China to the protection of ideas/things is a different one to the West (to be fair Russia is also pretty laissez-faire on this matter).
 The Chinese aren’t allowed to export J-11s, an agreement they have honoured.

 Please support this site by donating using the button at the top of this page, it cannot survive without you.
+A big warm thank you if you have already donated.

 The Chinese thought the early Su-27SK and J-11 radar (the N001) was pretty rubbish.
 There was a big argument about upgrading (the Russians dragged there heels) and eventually it was upgraded to N001VE (for the J-11A) standard (kinda like an early F-15 radar).
 The J-11B got the Chinese Type 1474 set which is far better, and is now being tested with an AESA.